From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

-Building on earlier studies, Zhang et al. \cite{zhang2024breaking} introduce a new class of attacks that mislead agents into executing repetitive or irrelevant actions, leading to system failures.
-Their method employs various attack strategies to identify vulnerable regions in the model.
-Using GPT-3.5-Turbo-16k as a sandbox LLM and GPT-3.5-Turbo as the core LLM, they simulate tool responses through the core model, mimicking real-world tool behavior in format and content.
-This setup effectively exposes the model's weaknesses and security risks in specific contexts.
-Wu et al. \cite{wu2024adversarial} leverage adversarial text strings to trigger gradient-based perturbations on images in the environment, combining them with attacks on subtitle generators that convert images into textual input for multimodal language models.
-Zhang et al. \cite{zhang2024towards} propose a novel hijacking method, AI2, to manipulate black-box agent systems’ action planning.
-AI2 begins by stealing action-perception memory from long-term memory through prompt-based extraction.
-It then injects false contexts via the agent’s internal memory retrieval mechanism.
-Owing to the vast gap between the retriever’s latent space and the safety filter’s, this method easily evades detection.
-Kumar et al. \cite{kumar2024refusal} introduce BrowserART, a red-teaming toolkit for browser-based agents, targeting LLMs that interact with the web.
-BrowserART includes 100 harmful browser-related behaviors covering both synthetic and real websites.
-Their empirical study reveals that although the underlying LLMs refuse harmful instructions during chat, their corresponding agents fail to do so.
-Thus, merely aligning LLMs to reject malicious input proves insufficient to ensure agent-level safety.
+Building on earlier studies, Zhang et al. \cite{zhang2024breaking} introduce attacks that manipulate agents into performing repetitive or irrelevant actions, causing system failures.
+They use GPT-3.5-Turbo-16k as a sandbox model and GPT-3.5-Turbo as the core model, simulating real-world tool behavior to expose the model's vulnerabilities.
+Wu et al. \cite{wu2024adversarial} use adversarial text strings to trigger perturbations on images, combining this with attacks on subtitle generators that convert images into text for multimodal models.
+Zhang et al. \cite{zhang2024towards} propose AI2, a hijacking method that manipulates black-box agent systems by stealing action-perception memory and injecting false contexts.
+This method exploits the gap between the memory retrieval system and safety filters, evading detection.
+Kumar et al. \cite{kumar2024refusal} introduce BrowserART, a red-teaming toolkit targeting browser-based agents interacting with the web.
+Their study shows that while LLMs may refuse harmful input, agents still fail to reject malicious instructions, highlighting the need for better safety at the agent level.